zzergy/zzergy/README.md

-# :space_invader: Hi there 😄 :space_invader:
+# :space_invader: Hey there 👋 :space_invader:
 It seems that you have stumbled on my profile page  :octocat: (thank you for that...:sweat_smile:)

 My name is Bogdana and im located in :round_pushpin: Burgas, Bulgaria

 ### A little about me..
-  I've recently graduated University in Software Engineering in Burgas Free University.
+  I am a Junior Frontend Software Developer with 3 years of experience I love drawing, music and all things creative like coding! :computer:

-  Currently I'm searching for job oportunities or internships in the Front-end field! :tada::tada::tada:
+  Currently I'm searching for remote job oportunities in the Front-end field! :tada::tada::tada:

 ### :computer: Programing languages that I know
  - React
  - JavaSript